 • Small businesses wanting post scheduling without big spend.

 They support Facebook (Pages), Instagram, Twitter/X, LinkedIn, Pinterest, TikTok.
 Note — Pages, not Groups.
 And Marketplace isn't supported in Buffer.
+In other words, the two channels that actually generate leads for an Israeli realtor — Groups and Marketplace — simply aren't there.

 The core problem: same as Hootsuite

 Buffer, like Hootsuite, works through Facebook's official APIs.
 And, as we already explained — Facebook doesn't expose an API for posting to Groups.
 So Buffer simply cannot post to groups.
 It can only post to Pages, which Facebook's algorithm does everything to make invisible (unless you pay for ads).
+BuzzPost, by contrast, was built specifically to post to groups — exactly where the audience of apartment hunters lives.

 This is a fundamental difference not solved by "lowering the price."
 Buffer at $6/mo isn't better than Hootsuite at $99 — it's just cheaper with the same limited functionality.
+A low price doesn't buy you access to the channel that produces leads.

 Comparison matrix: Buffer vs BuzzPost